Skip to Content

 • log_index – index of the emitted log within the transaction receipt

-We construct id_bytes as:
+We construct message_id_bytes as:

 Web-Sourced Messages